k8sterchi/Challenge-1-Code-Refactor/README.md

 This project helped me become more familiar with the relationship between HTML and CSS, and how to best structure each of them for optimum site accessibility.

-Click [here](https://k8sterchi.github.io/Horiseon-Increase-Site-Accessibility/) to visit the web application.
+Please click [here](https://k8sterchi.github.io/Horiseon-Increase-Site-Accessibility/) to visit the web application.

 ## Table of Contents:
 [User Story](#user-story)